rafaelfigueredog/EmbeddedDesignPatterns/README.md

 - [Rafael Guimarães](https://github.com/rafaelfigueredog) - Computer Engineering at IFPB

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License